-Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below, by the deadline of 8 December 2025.
+Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below by 17 August 2026.

 Requested information must be generated using the Substance unless otherwise specified.

 Information required from all the Registrants subject to Annex VII of REACH